Mississippi Counseling License Requirements

 - Pass the DMH Addictions Therapist Examination.

-- Request to upgrade to a CAT license.
+- Submit the application to upgrade to a CAT license.

 Learn more about what substance abuse counselors do on our substance abuse counseling career guide.